ylin2-az/lab-6-scanning/Answers.md

 ## Vulernability Remediation:
 ### Vulnerability 1:
-1. Which package or library are you addressing?
+1. Which package or library are you
 Pillow version 10.1.0 PIL.ImageMath.eval arbitrary code execution.

 3. Which CVE is linked to this vulnerability?